How do I apply for financial aid?

 Receiving your financial aid

-The Student Accounts Office is responsible for disbursing your financial aid.
+The Student Accounts Office is responsible for crediting your financial aid to your student bill.
 Your financial aid is applied directly to institutional charges (tuition, fees, room, and board).
 Any excess funds will be available to you within 14 days of the date the credit balance occurs.
 The Student Accounts Office will notify you when excess funds create a credit balance.
 The notice will be sent to your Montclair State Email address.
 Any questions about billing or confirming registration, and not about financial aid, should be directed to them.

 Special circumstances/Request for review